 Third Step - Bible Books

 Now you're ready to begin reading the individual books of the Bible.
 It's important to remember that the Bible is a small library of sixty six individual books.
 We don't recommend that you simply start reading the Bible by trying to go from cover to cover.
 God didn't not give us a certain order to the books of the Bible.
 On our Bible Books page, you'll find an order to the Books of the Bible that is designed to help you make progress without getting bogged down by those parts of the Bible that are meant to be read later rather than earlier.
 You'll also learn how to read individual books of the Bible and to become familiar with them before moving on to the other books.
-There are many different translations tha types of Bibles that you can use.
+There are many different translations and types of Bibles that you can use.
 We recommend the Lutheran Study Bible if you don't have a good Bible to use.
-You can ask the pastors about different Bible translations.

 The Bible Books Page begins by giving you a recommended reading order.
 Gradually we will be adding introductory notes and other helps so that you can become more and more familiar with the individual books of the Bible.